 Smaller trade publishers or even mid-sized independent publishers tend to be a bit more open to hearing from authors who don’t have agents.
 Some allow direct submissions.
 Some allow queries.
 And these can be a great option if you don’t have an agent or don’t want an agent.
 But all small publishers are not created equal.

 Whichever publisher interests you, it pays to research them thoroughly before you submit anything.
 The flush of excitement at being offered a publishing deal has made many writers agree to very, very bad deals.
 So check out every publisher.
 Check online that they actually pay their writers.
 Be certain there is nothing about them being deceptive or abusive to writers.
-Have a lawyer familiar with the publishing industry look at any contract before you sign it.
-You do not want a nasty surprise after you've signed your contract.
+You do not want a nasty surprise after you’ve signed your contract.
 Check out their books as well.
 Can you find them in libraries?
 Can you find them in bookstores (not just available for order)?
 Do the books look appealing?
 Are they reasonably priced?

 Here is one very important thing you want to see on a publisher’s website: the publisher places far more focus on selling books than on attracting new authors.
 Selling books should be how the publisher makes money.
 If they’re asking you to pay them, then selling books isn’t how they make their money.
 If they don’t seem to be able to earn from book sales, then the whole weight of being the bookseller will be on you.
 In a case like that, you might as well have self-published and kept all the financial returns.